Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Introduction

 \section{Introduction}

-General parton distributions (GPDs) provide a unique tool for addressing the longitudinal momentum and spatial distributions of partons in hadrons.
-They consolidate in a single framework, the physical content of form factors, parton distribution amplitudes (DA) and parton distribution functions (PDFs).
-A number of current and future electron machines (EIC, EIcC)~\cite{AbdulKhalek:2021gbh,Anderle:2021wcy} will be dedicated to their measurement.
+The General Parton Distributions (GPDs) provide a comprehensive framework for addressing the longitudinal momentum and spatial distributions of partons in hadrons.
+They consolidate the physical content of form factors, parton distribution amplitudes (DA), and parton distribution functions (PDFs) into a single framework.
+A number of current and future electron machines, such as the EIC and EIcC~\cite{AbdulKhalek:2021gbh,Anderle:2021wcy}, will be dedicated to measuring them.

-The GDPs capture several invariants of the off-forward and non-local quark or gluon bilinears.
-We will be mostly interested in the unpolarized quark and gluon GPDs $H(x, \eta,t)$, and quark axial GPDs $\widetilde H(x, \eta,t)$, in the large $N_c$ limit.
+The GPDs capture several invariants of the off-forward and non-local quark or gluon bilinears.
+In this work, we will focus on the unpolarized quark and gluon GPDs $H(x, \eta,t)$ and quark axial GPDs $\widetilde{H}(x, \eta,t)$ in the large $N_c$ limit.
 For the quarks, they can be combined into valence (isovector) and singlet GPDs.
-GPDs are a function of the parton longitudinal momentum fraction $x$, the skewness $\eta\sim \xi=-\Delta^+/2P^+$, and the momentum transfer $\Delta^2=-t$. $\Delta^+$ and $P^+$ are the light front momentum transfer and averaged momentum of the in-out protons, respectively.
+GPDs are a function of the parton longitudinal momentum fraction $x$, the skewness $\eta\sim\xi=-\Delta^+/2P^+$, and the momentum transfer $\Delta^2=-t$. $\Delta^+$ and $P^+$ are the light front momentum transfer and averaged momentum of the in-out protons, respectively.

-For fixed Mandelstam $t$ and positive skewness, the GDPs are characterized by two distinct kinematical regions: the DGLAP regions for $|x|>\xi$ and the ERBL region for $|x|<\xi$.
-In the DGLAP region with positive (negative) $x$, the GDPs correspond to removing a quark (antiquark) with momentum $k$ and re-inserting it with momentum $k+\Delta$.
-In the ERBL region, the GDPs correspond to emitting a meson-like quark-antiquark pair with momentum $-\Delta$.
-As a result, the forward limit with zero skewness of the GDPs, coincide with the quark and gluon PDFs, while the x-integrated GPDs with finite skewness, coincide with form factors.
-We will be mostly interested by the ERBL region, in the double limit of large $N_c$ and strong gauge coupling.
+The GPDs are characterized by two distinct kinematical regions for fixed Mandelstam $t$ and positive skewness: the DGLAP regions for $|x|>\xi$ and the ERBL region for $|x|<\xi$.
+In the DGLAP region with positive (negative) $x$, the GPDs correspond to removing a quark (antiquark) with momentum $k$ and re-inserting it with momentum $k+\Delta$.
+In the ERBL region, the GPDs correspond to emitting a meson-like quark-antiquark pair with momentum $-\Delta$.
+As a result, the forward limit with zero skewness of the GPDs coincides with the quark and gluon PDFs, while the x-integrated GPDs with finite skewness coincide with form factors.